SHORT COURSES AND WORKFORCE DEVELOPMENT

 Annual Symposium

-After three years, we are excited to relaunch our signature event, the AVS Rocky Mountain Chapter Annual Symposium on Thursday, September 14, 2023.
-You can visit vendor exhibits, attend an introduction to vacuum tutorial, hear about science during short talks, enjoy free lunch, discuss new ideas at the student poster session, and socialize during a happy hour that includes beer, wine, appetizers, and door prizes.
+We are excited to invite you to our signature event, the AVS Rocky Mountain Chapter Annual Symposium on Thursday, November 6, 2025 also at the DoubleTree by Hilton Hotel Denver-Westminster.
+You can talk with vendors, attend an introduction to vacuum tutorial, attend free short talks on current research, enjoy free lunch, discuss new ideas at the student poster session, and socialize during a happy hour with a selection of food and alcoholic or non-alcoholic beverages, and door prizes.

 Short course registrants are automatically registered and welcome to participate.